AlyaKoluncheva/WorkItemManagement/README.md

 ```
 ### NB:
 The id's will always be different.
-The ones in the output are just for illustation purposes!
+The ones in the output are just for illustration purposes!

 # Unit Testing: